Blog

 Gas Water Heaters

 One of the biggest decisions you need to make when you install a new water heater is whether you want an electric or gas water heater.
-A gas heater is an option if your home already has a gas line.
-Otherwise, installation of a gas line can add thousands to the cost.
-There are several benefits to going with a gas model as well as a few drawbacks to consider.
+A gas heater is an option that could be the most suitable for you if your home already has a gas line.
+Otherwise, Electric systems can be easily converted with the installation of gas lines to the area of your hot water service.
+There are several benefits to going with a gas hot water service model, as well as a few drawbacks to consider.

 Gas Water Heaters